Sedona Public Library: History

 The Sedona Public Library was established in 1958 by the “Friends of the Library” in a donated space that consisted of three shelves of donated books and magazines.
-In 1964, the Friends of the Library formed a board a trustees to manage the administrative duties of the Library.
-A lease was signed on the Riordan Building and a librarian was hired for $50.00 a month (later raised to $75.00).
-Coconino County covered half of the annual rent at $480.00 a year.
+In 1964, the Friends of the Library formed a board a trustees to manage the administrative duties of the Library; at the time the library possessed 6,230 books.

-In 1964 when the Sedona Public Library incorporated as a non-profit, they possessed 6,230 books.
-Two residents of Sedona, Eugenia Wright and Helen Ecker donated land on Jordan Road for a new library building.
-Eugenia and Helen wanted to use the land to benefit the largest number of people in the community, and the library was most representative of that ideal.
-More property was later added which included a small house for the librarian as a part of compensation for their work.
-Local fundraising began for a new building.
+Two residents of Sedona, Eugenia Wright and Helen Ecker, donated land on Jordan Road for a new library building.
 Friends of the Sedona Public library raised more than $75,000 in August 1966, and a new building was complete on October 26, 1969.

-By 1985 the Library had grown out of its 5,000 square foot space, and the board of trustees investigated ideas for library expansion.
-In 1986, Sedona resident Ethel Low donated $326,000 to buy land.
-In 1988, the Jordan Road Street Fair began a fundraising campaign, and $9,000 was raised.
-The Fair's success convinced the Friends of the Library and the board of trustees that the public was duly interested and capable of raising the necessary funds for a new Library building.
+By 1985 the Library had grown out of its 5,000 square foot space, and land for a new library was donated in 1986.
 Ground-breaking ceremonies for the new building took place October 2, 1991.
 The building was dedicated on October 1, 1994.

 In October 2000, Sedona Public Library joined the Yavapai Library Network.

 The Children’s Library opened on September 7, 2002.
 By this time the library was 25,500 square feet.

-In December 2005, Sedona Public Library opened a second facility in the Village of Oak Creek.
-This location provides public internet access and free Wi-Fi as well as many other library services.
-In November 2021, Sedona Public Library in the Village moved to the former Big Park Elementary School at 25 W. Saddlehorn Road.
+In December 2005, Sedona Public Library opened a second facility, Sedona Public Library in the Village, in the Village of Oak Creek.
+In November 2021, the second facility moved to the former Big Park Elementary School.